10 best sunscreen for babies and toddlers recommended by mums in 2025

 Best for protecting baby's face

-Parents seem to love it for this – One mum says she loved using it on her baby on holiday, and that it wasn't sticky and soaked into the skin almost instantly.
+Parents seem to love it for this.
+One mum says she loved using it on her baby on holiday, and that it wasn't sticky and soaked into the skin almost instantly.
 She also says it was easy to use and compact, so perfect for travelling.
 Another mum says it was so easy to apply to her son's face, and also great for under her own eyes as it doesn’t sting!
 One reviewer noticed it did leave a slight white mask, and said it wasn't as easy to apply as you’d think.
 But she appreciated the travel size anyway and said it was great for storing in a small purse.
-Another reviewer wanted to make it clear that the sticks is about the size of an adult lip salve, in case you're expecting something bigger.
+Another reviewer wanted to make it clear that the stick is about the size of an adult lip salve, in case you're expecting something bigger.

 Pros